paulahemsi/deep_dive_into_web_development/README.md

 }
 ```

->An event handler is supposed to be either a function or a function reference
+>Event handlers must always be a function or a reference to a function and not a function call

 Usually defining event handlers within JSX-templates like this
 ```js